Our Sixth Form House Drama Captains run 4 House Drama Clubs a week which are open to pupils in Year 7 - 9"

 Students follow the Edexcel specification for GCSE Drama which enables them to develop practical skills and be inspired, moved and changed by studying a broad and worthwhile course of study.
 Pupils work imaginatively and creatively in creating both devised work and interpreting written texts into performance.
 They also develop skills of being a director and theatre practitioner by exploring how you would approach performance text in rehearsal and by reviewing the effectiveness of live theatre that they see.

-Other opportunities include our ‘Drama Lab’, enabling Year 10 and 11 to express their creativity and give free rein to their imagination, and ‘Tech Club’ providing backstage work experience including in lighting, sound and stage management.
+Other opportunities include our House Drama Festival, ‘Drama Lab’, enabling Year 10 and 11 to express their creativity and give free rein to their imagination, and ‘Tech Club’ providing backstage work experience including in lighting, sound and stage management.